Skip to main content

 neighborhood

 New American Funding (NAF), an FHA-approved lender, shares the HUD commitment to serving the underserved.
 By offering programs like FHA loans and the Pathway to Homeownership program for down payment assistance, NAF continues to provide potential homebuyers with the tools they need to make owning a home more accessible.
-In addition to loans and programs, NAF has built out several initiatives, including NAF Dream and Latino Focus.
+In addition to loans and programs, NAF has built out several initiatives, including NAF Black Impact and NAF Latino Focus.
 These two initiatives are dedicated to addressing the unique needs faced by the Black and Hispanic communities as we do our part to bridge the racial homeownership gap.

 Share